Criminal Intelligence Unit (CIU)

 Overview

-LA-SAFE, a section within the Bureau of Investigations, provides operational and criminal intelligence assistance to an array of recipients.
-These include all the investigative elements of the Louisiana State Police as well as other requesting federal, state, local, and international law enforcement agencies.
+LA-SAFE, a section within the Bureau of Investigations, provides operational and criminal intelligence assistance to a wide range of recipients, including all investigative elements of the Louisiana State Police as well as federal, state, local, and international law enforcement agencies.

 Priorities for CIU

-• Homegrown Violent Extremists (HVE's): CIU is responsible for collecting information, investigating, and evaluating individuals, groups, and/or organizations that perpetrate crimes in support of Homegrown Violent Extremism.
+• Homegrown Violent Extremists (HVEs): CIU is responsible for collecting information, investigating, and evaluating individuals, groups, or organizations that perpetrate crimes in support of violent extremism.

-• Investigations of Organized Crime: Investigate, collect, and report information dealing with the activities of syndicated criminal interests including both traditional and non-traditional organized crime groups.
+• Investigations of Organized Crime: Investigate and report on the activities of syndicated criminal interests, including both traditional and non-traditional organized crime groups.

-• Investigation of Public Disorder: Investigate, collect, and report information dealing with activities of persons or groups having a propensity for violence, subversion, or are reasonably believed to be capable of violent acts against other persons.
+• Investigation of Public Disorder: Investigate and report on activities of individuals or groups with a propensity for violence, subversion, or those reasonably believed to be capable of violent acts against others.

-• Investigation of Traveling Criminals: Investigates, identifies, and monitors the activities of individuals who meet the following criteria: convicted felon, arrested in three or more jurisdictions, association with other, known criminals; and/or directly connected with a crime or crimes committed by other known criminals.
+• Investigation of Traveling Criminals: Investigate and monitor individuals who are convicted felons, have been arrested in three or more jurisdictions, have known criminal associations, and/or are directly connected to crimes committed by other known criminals.

-• Public Corruption: Investigation of incidents involving a breach of public trust and/or abuse of position by federal, state, or local officials and their private sector accomplices.
+• Public Corruption: Investigate incidents involving breaches of public trust or abuse of position by federal, state, or local officials and their private-sector accomplices.

-• Special Investigations: Any investigation directed by the Superintendent or his designee.
+• Special Investigations: Conduct investigations as directed by the Superintendent or their designee.